biobakery/halla_legacy/readme.md

 	``hg clone https://bitbucket.org/biobakery/halla ``

 Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
 Once the repository has been cloned upgrading to the latest release of HAllA is simple.
 Just type ``hg pull -u`` from within the repository which will download the latest release.

-For the steps that follow, $HAllA_PATH is the location that HAllA was download (ie $HAllA_PATH=/home/user/halla/ with the file "readme.md" found in this folder).
+Then follow the install steps to update your install.

 ## Install HAllA  ##

-To install HAllA if you have admin priviledges (ie root):
+How to install HAllA if you have admin priviledges (ie root):

-1. From the HAllA directory run : `` $ python setup.py install ``
+1. From the HAllA directory run :

+        $ python setup.py install

-To install HAllA if you do NOT have admin privileges (ie root):
+How to install HAllA if you do not have admin privileges (ie root):

 1. Select a directory where you have write permissions to install HAllA ($DIR)
 1. Create the directory where the HAllA executables will be installed : `` $ mkdir -p $DIR/bin/ ``
 1. Add the bin directory to your path : `` $ export PATH=$PATH:$DIR/bin/ ``
 1. Create the directory where the HAllA libraries will be installed : `` $ mkdir -p $DIR/lib/ ``
 1. Add the lib directory to your pythonpath : `` $ export PYTHONPATH=$PYTHONPATH:$DIR/lib/ ``
-1. From the HAllA directory run : `` $ python setup.py install --install-scripts $DIR/bin/ --install-lib $DIR/lib/ ``
+1. From the HAllA directory run :

+        $ python setup.py install --install-scripts $DIR/bin/ --install-lib $DIR/lib/

 NOTE: The changes to the paths made if you do not have admin priviledges will only be in effect while your shell is open.
 Closing your shell or opening a new shell will not include these changes to the paths.
 If you are running in a bash shell